Spectory/sql_dev/README.md

 ```

 ##### Composed Queries
 You can chain AR queries.
-AR will analyze the code, and convert it to a SQL queries.
+AR will analyze the code, and convert it to one or more SQL queries.

 ```Ruby
   Student.where('age < 30').select(:first_name, :last_name)